instacart/truetime-android/README.md

 # TrueTime for Android

-Get the date and time "now" impervious to manual changes to your device clock.
+SNTP client for Android.
+Calculate the date and time "now" impervious to manual changes to device clock time.

 In certain applications it becomes important to get the real or "true" date and time.
-On mobile devices, if the the user has changed their clock settings manually, then a `new Date()` gives you a `Date` object impacted by the user's settings changes.
+On most devices, if the clock has been changed manually, then a `new Date()` instance gives you a time impacted by local settings.

-Users may do this for a variety of reasons like different timezones, trying to be punctual and setting their clocks 5/10 minutes early etc. Your application or service may want a `Date` object that is unaffected by these changes and is reliable.
+Users may do this for a variety of reasons, like being in different timezones, trying to be punctual and setting their clocks 5 – 10 minutes early, etc. Your application or service may want a date that is unaffected by these changes and reliable as a source of truth.
 TrueTime gives you that.

 # How is TrueTime calculated?

-It's pretty simple actually, you make a network (SNTP) request to a server that tells you the actual time.
-You then establish the "delta" between the device "uptime" and the response from the network request.
-Every time "now" is requested subsequently, we account for that offset and return a corrected `Date` object.
+It's pretty simple actually.
+We make a request to an NTP server that gives us the actual time.
+We then establish the delta between device uptime and uptime at the time of the network response.
+Each time "now" is requested subsequently, we account for that offset and return a corrected `Date` object.

 You can read more of the juicy details in this [blog post]().